MohammedElEsh/SIC_Project_2/README.md

 A **simple and efficient task management system** built with **Python**, developed during the **Samsung Innovation Campus (SIC)** course.
 It supports adding, deleting, updating, and viewing tasks with various attributes like deadlines, priorities, and more.

+> 🛠️ Also packaged as an `.exe` file using **PyInstaller**, making it easy to run on any Windows machine without Python.

 ---

 ## 🧾 Features